bitcraze/crazyflie-link-rs/README.md

 It allows to scan for Crazyflies and to open a safe bidirectional radio connection using a Crazyradio.

 Look at and run the [examples](crazyflie-link/examples) to understand the current state of the link.
-Implementeation is still in progress.
+Implementation is still in progress.

 The link is implemented in Rust Async functions, this means that an async executor needs to be used.
 `async-std` is used in the examples and by the python binding.